eerkela/bertrand/README.md

 type arguments, it attempts to convert to extension types and infer/repair malformed objects like
+`pandas.Series.convert_dtypes`,
+`pandas.Dataframe.convert_dtypes`,
-`pandas.Series.convert_dtypes` and
+`pandas.Series.infer_objects`, and
-`pandas.Dataframe.convert_dtypes` methods.
+`pandas.Dataframe.infer_objects`
-When used with type arguments, it functions
+methods/functions.
+When used with type arguments, it functions Like
-Like `pandas.Series.astype`, with checks to prevent information loss and tune the conversion.
+`pandas.Series.astype`, with checks to prevent information loss and tune the conversion.
 If the provided type is unable to hold missing values (such as
 `numpy.int64`), then automatic conversion